markus0800/SHRED-ROM/README.md

 </p>

 ## Flow around an obstacle
-`FlowAroundObstacle.ipynb` presents the flow around an obstacle test case where we reconstruct the high-dimensional velocity, whose dynamics is described by the unsteady Navier-Stokes equation, starting from few sensors data while considering different inflow conditions and obstacle geometries
+`FlowAroundObstacle.ipynb` presents the flow around an obstacle test case where we reconstruct the high-dimensional velocity, whose dynamics is described by the unsteady Navier-Stokes equation, starting from few sensors while considering different inflow conditions and obstacle geometries

 <p align="center" width="100%">
   <img width=50% src="./media/FlowAroundObstacle.gif" >